shema32innocent/mater/README.md

-this project is called mate
+project name is: mater

-hello word
+hello word;

-thank you
+thank you!